robertaowusu/Keylogger-app/README.md

 PHP Keylogger (Real-Time)

-This is a basic keylogger built using PHP, HTML, and JavaScript.
+This is a basic keylogger built using PHP and HTML.
 It captures every key the user types in a textarea and saves them with timestamps into a file called `output.log`.